Nikkcom/draw-online/README.md

-Draw in sync with other users using websockets.
+Draw in sync with other users in the browser using websockets.

+Try it out: Nikolausbrock.no